Renown Private Investigator T.J. Ward Seeks Murder Indictment Against Former Union City Officer

 On the evening of December 14, 2011, Ariston Waiters was on the way home to be with his new-born daughter Ajaleh in Union City, a suburb of Atlanta.
 A fight erupted betwixt a gathering of teenage girls.
 Waiters, like others, stopped to watch.
 The disturbance was called into 911, and Union City police responded quickly; the crowd dispersed at their arrival.
 Fresh off the battlefield in Afghanistan, Union City Officer Luther Lewis took chase.
 Evidence documents that Waiters was neither involved nor armed.
 Ariston did not even run.

 At 135 pounds, Waiters was easily taken down by Lewis.
 He was placed face to ground, hands over head.
 Lewis’ knee pressed firmly into Waiters’ back.
 With one handcuff on, the officer called in a Code 4 – “no assistance needed.”
 Even without the handcuffs, the teen was no match for the war veteran.
 The officer reached for his other hand, but Waiters allegedly resisted.
 GBI Forensics’ notes the lack of traction marks to indicate any resistance or struggle.
-There wasn’t one.
+There wasn’t one."There's no question that Lewis is lying about what happened that day," Ward states confidently.
+"It's impossible for the events that were documented by the officer to have actually taken place."

 Rather than reach for his holstered Taser, as he is trained to use for “compliance,” Lewis grabbed his service revolver instead.
 Without justification, the Union City officer fired two shots into Waiters’ spine, just inches apart.
 Powder burn marks through Waiters’ skin confirm they were fired at point-blank range.
 A local EMT heard the gunshots and offered to assist the youth as he lie bleeding, presenting her credentials to police – but was refused.
 Ariston died at Grady Hospital later that night; Ms. Waiters lost her only child.